aknapen/Pinball/verilog/README.md

 ## `pinball.sv`

-This is the top-level module for Pinball which specifies the contorl signal flow through the pipeline architecture.
+This is the top-level module for Pinball which specifies the control signal flow through the pipeline architecture.
 The stages in this file correspond to the predecoding stages described in the paper.

 ## `leaf_decode.sv`